salto-io/salto/packages/google-workspace-adapter/README.md

-# PLACEHOLDER adapter
+# Google Workspace adapter

-PLACEHOLDER adapter for salto.io
+Google Workspace adapter for salto.io

 TODO add details about the adapter